HazyResearch/deepdive/doc/development-cycle.md

 ## 2. Run

-As soon as any new piece of the DeepDive application is written, the user can compile and run it incrementally.
+As soon as a new piece of the DeepDive application is written, the user can compile and run it incrementally.
 For example, after declaring the schema for the input text corpus, the actual data can be loaded into the database and queried.
-As more rules that transform the base input data or derived data are written, they can be executed incrementally.
+New tranformation rules added by the user can be executed incrememtally.
-The statistical inference model can be constructed from the data according to what's specified in DDlog, and its parameters can be learned or reused to make predictions with their marginal probabilities.
+The statistical inference model can be constructed from the data according to the DDlog specification.
+The model's parameters can be learned or reused to make predictions about the marginal probabilities of new data points.

-DeepDive provides a suite of commands and conventions to carry out these operations, which are documented in the following pages:
+DeepDive provides a suite of commands and conventions to carry out these operations.
+These are documented in the following pages:

 - [Compiling a DeepDive application](ops-compiling.md)
 - [Managing input data and data products](ops-data.md)